nogibjj/Alicia_Individual_Project_1/README.md

   6. viz_population()

 ### 2. Jupyter Notebook and Python Script.py
-My jupyter notebook helps to scratch my overall thought about how to analyze my data and it provides a direct reflets of each line of code
+My jupyter notebook helps to scratch my overall thought about how to analyze my data and it provides visualized result of each line of code.

 ### 3. MakeFile and Workflows
-I created four different workflows to show each step of my Makefile.
+I seperated my Makefile into 4 individual .yml files to seperately automate 4 workflows
 Install: runs the packages indicated in my requirements.txt
-Lint: Lints the code with Ruff to ensure correct python convention is held
+Lint: Lints the code with Ruff to make sure code doesn't have syntex problem or unused lines.
 Format: Formats code with Python black formatter
 Test: Runs tests on notebook, script, and library